-Though common sense may tell you that publishing controversial content on your business blog may be something to avoid at all costs, the truth is that controversy sells.
+Though common sense may tell you that publishing controversial content on your website or blog may be something to avoid, the truth is that controversial writing sells.

 Everyone loves a good debate — in fact, we thrive on it.
-(I mean, look at the insane firestorm that surrounded that stupid dress last year!)
+(I mean, look at the insane firestorm that surrounded that stupid dress.)

 However, tackling any controversial topic requires walking a fine line between initiating a dialogue and sparking a battle you’ll never win.
-If you’ve been wondering how to write about controversial topics, without driving readers away, here are three key points to keep in mind as you write.
+If you’ve been wondering how to write about controversial topics without driving readers away, here are some key points to keep in mind.

-Look for controversial topics that are little more benign: “why this new app isn’t all it’s cracked up to be,” “ways this popular product is actually hurting the environment,” “why this new law is bad for businesses.”
-Find controversy that is interesting, timely, and relevant to your industry, without being argumentative or offensive.
+One approach is to look for topics that are a little more benign: “why this new app isn’t all it’s cracked up to be,” “ways this popular product is actually hurting the environment,” or “why this new law is bad for businesses.”
+Such topics are more likely to be interesting to your readers, without coming off as offensive.

 Controversy sells.
 Newsmen know it; magazine writers know it; bloggers know it.
+These tips will set you up for success so that you create a piece that accomplishes your goal without offending your readers.
 The question shouldn’t be whether or not you’ll ever write about anything controversial.